 It is not clear what the effect of competition in ETC services will be on the cost of universal service.
-Much will depend upon the method in which subsidy funding is determined.
+Much will depend upon the method in which sub subsidy funding is determined.
 If the actual costs of each ETC are considered, then the cost of universal service may increase.
+As ETCs are added, the number of lines served by each ETC the cost of universal service.

 As ETCs are added, the number of lines served by each ETC declines, as do the scale economies involved.
-The unit cost of service for each ETC may go up as a result, placing a greater burden on the universal service fund.
-If the subsidy funding is the same for each ETC, regardless of actual costs, the cost of universal service would not increase.
-It would make no difference which ETC provided the service, the same subsidy would be provided.
-The impact on the individual ETCs could be significant, however; fewer ETCs might find it attractive, or even feasible, to provide service.
-Universal funding mechanisms are an element which state commissions should consider when deciding how many ETCs to designate for an area.

-As ETCs are added, the number of lines served by each ETC declines, as do the scale economies involved.
 The unit cost of service for each ETC may go up.

-It is not clear what the effect of competition in ETC services will be on the cost of universal service.
+It is not clear what the effect of

+competition in ETC services will be on